What kind of treatment program is best to help you overcome an addiction issue? That’s a question that only you can answer.

 For some people, that may not be enough support in the early stage of recovery when the urge to relapse can be strong.

-To compare how well a short-term program works when compared to another form of addiction treatment, you might be tempted to look at relapse rates.
+To compare how well a short-term program works when compared to another form of treatment, you might be tempted to look at relapse rates.
 Those scores can tell you how often someone went back to using drugs after the treatment program was complete.

 On the surface, that seems like a good indication of whether the program worked or not.
 Unfortunately, relapse rates don’t tell the whole story.